edhowland/vish/TypeProposal.md

 - ':' - Symbol.
 Currently in use.
 - '%' - Variable, function or function parameter is expected to be a lambda.
+- '^' - The function, parameter or the variable is expected to be a PairType
 - '~' - variable or function or one of its parameters is expected to be an object/dictionary.
 - '`' - The variable is expected to be a list/array.
 - '#' - Fixnum (Integer)